If you are new to the Lake District Ski Club, please read the following frequently asked questions before you set off.

 What do I do when I get there?

 When you get to the top, take your Paypal receipt to the hut at the bottom of the ski tow and show it to the tow operator.
-They will then issue you with your membership and ski pass.You can leave your stuff in the members' hut whilst you ski and eat your lunch in there - there is heating and electricity, with a kettle.
+They will then issue you with your membership and ski pass.You can leave your stuff in the members' hut whilst you ski, and eat your lunch and make a brew in there.

-You can also leave your skis/boots/snowboard behind so you won't have to carry them up next time, but please make sure that you write your name clearly on everything that you leave behind.
+You can also leave your skis/boots/snowboard behind (no helmets, poles or other items please) so you won't have to carry them up next time, but please make sure that you write your name clearly on them.
 Space is limited in the hut and every now and again we have a clear out of unused and unlabelled equipment.
 The toilet, AKA The Powder Room, is located at the back of the engine hut at the bottom of the tow.

 Skiing on Raise

 There is one permanent fixed button tow on Raise.
 The ground under the tow has a camber to the left for the first few pylons.
 This can make it quite challenging for snowboarders, particularly if you are regular, where you will have to ride on your toe edge to keep yourself under the tow line.
 If you do find yourself veering off to the left and you can't stay under the tow line LET GO OF THE TOW!
 If you pull too hard to the left you risk derailling the tow at one of the pylons, which can take some time to fix.

 At the top of the tow is a sign that says 'Danger Dismount'.
 YOU MUST get off the tow either before or at this sign - if you travel any further than this sign then you risk pulling the cable off the bull wheel.
 If this happens it's really bad news and probably means no more uplift that day for anyone...